-Unemployment rates (not seasonally adjusted) decreased in 99 of North Carolina’s counties in September and increased in one.
-Warren County had the highest unemployment rate at 7.6 percent while Orange and Buncombe Counties each had the lowest at 2.6 percent.
-All fifteen of the state’s metro areas experienced rate decreases.
-Among the metro areas, Rocky Mount had the highest rate at 5.5 percent while Asheville and Durham-Chapel Hill each had the lowest at 2.7 percent.
-The September not seasonally adjusted statewide rate was 3.3 percent.
+Unemployment rates (not seasonally adjusted) decreased in 98 of North Carolina’s counties in September 2023 and increased in two.
+Scotland County had the highest unemployment rate at 5.6 percent while Swain and Buncombe Counties each had the lowest at 2.5 percent.
+All 15 of the state’s metro areas experienced rate decreases.
+Among the metro areas, Rocky Mount had the highest rate at 4.5 percent while Asheville had the lowest at 2.7 percent.
+The not seasonally adjusted statewide rate was 3.2 percent.

 |Month||Counties with Rates 5% or Below||Counties with Rates Between 5% and 10%||Counties with Rates Above 10%|

-When compared to the same month last year, not seasonally adjusted unemployment rates decreased in 99 counties and increased in one.
-All 15 of the state’s metro areas experienced rate decreases over the year.
+When compared to the same month last year, not seasonally adjusted unemployment rates decreased in 90 counties, increased in four, and remained unchanged in six.
+Fourteen of the state’s metro areas experienced rate decreases over the year and one remained unchanged.

 It is important to note that employment estimates are subject to large seasonal patterns; therefore, it is advisable to focus on over-the-year changes in the not seasonally adjusted estimates.

-The next unemployment update is scheduled for Friday, November 18, 2022 when the state unemployment rate for October 2022 will be released.
+The next unemployment update is scheduled for Friday, November 17, 2023 when the statewide unemployment rate for October 2023 will be released.